Abhimanyuprajapati/Abhimanyuprajapati/README.md

   - 📦 Prepaid & Postpaid Flow
   - 📨 Sharebox for Secure File Sharing
   - 📄 Invoice Generation

+- 🔗 [**NextWave**](https://v2.nextwave.world/) – A dynamic web solution built with a focus on scalability, performance, and user-centric design.

+These projects demonstrate my experience with scalable frontend architecture, complex state management, and seamless integration with backend APIs.

 - 🏢 Previously at **Tush Entertainments Pvt.
 Ltd.**, where I developed web apps like:
   - 🎬 [moovi.app](https://moovi.app)